grafana/mimir/docs/sources/helm-charts/mimir-distributed/run-production-environment-with-helm/monitor-mimir-or-gem.md

 aliases:
   - /docs/mimir/latest/operators-guide/monitoring-grafana-mimir/collecting-metrics-and-logs/
 description: Learn how to collect metrics and logs from Grafana Mimir or GEM itself.
-menuTitle: Metamonitor Mimir or GEM
+menuTitle: Monitor Mimir or GEM itself
-title: Collect metrics and logs from Grafana Mimir or GEM itself
+title: Monitor Grafana Mimir or GEM itself
 weight: 60
 ---

-# Collect metrics and logs from Grafana Mimir or GEM itself
+# Monitor Grafana Mimir or GEM itself

-You can collect metrics and logs from a Mimir or GEM cluster.
+You can monitor Grafana Mimir or Grafana Enterprise Metrics itself, by collecting metrics and logs from Mimir or GEM that is running on a Kubernetes cluster.
+This is called _metamonitoring_.

 > **Note:** In Grafana, you can create dashboards and receive alerts about those metrics and logs.
 To set up dashboards and alerts,
 > see [Installing Grafana Mimir dashboards and alerts]({{< relref "installing-dashboards-and-alerts.md" >}}) or [Grafana Cloud: Self-hosted Grafana Mimir integration](https://grafana.com/docs/grafana-cloud/integrations/integrations/integration-mimir/)